benjaminion/upgrading-ethereum-book/src/book.md

             state.inactivity_scores[index] -= min(INACTIVITY_SCORE_RECOVERY_RATE, state.inactivity_scores[index])
 ```

-With Altair, each validator has an individual inactivity score in the beacon state which is updated as follows.
+Since the Altair upgrade, each validator has an individual inactivity score in the beacon state which is updated as follows.

   - Every epoch, irrespective of the inactivity leak,
     - decrease the score by one when the validator makes a correct [timely target vote](/part3/config/constants#participation-flag-indices), and